Fall Hikes for Families

 Length: 3.6 miles, roundtrip

-Elevation Gain: 280 feet
+Elevation gain: 280 feet

 Enjoy the coastal views and wildlife at Third Beach.
 Photo by emeraldyellow.

-This is a secluded “wilderness ocean” beach which offers a wide sand beach along a crescent shaped shore and tree-studded offshore islands.
+This wilderness-feeling beach offers a wide sand beach along a crescent shaped shore and tree-studded offshore islands.
 Even in mid-winter this hike is enjoyable.
 Try it during a storm when your children can watch the big waves.
+(Just be safe — stay back from waves and warn kids about the dangers of logs rolling in waves.)
 The mostly level 1½ mile trail to Third Beach travels through old forest and then abruptly plunges off the plateau in a series of switchbacks before arriving at the long, curving beach of Strawberry Bay.
-Campsites in the creek ravine at the trail end are protected from the wind unless it comes from the west (which it usually does.)
+Walk the beach ½ mile south for a closer view of the waterfall plummeting down the sea cliffs of Taylor Point into the surf.
+This beach offers wonderful play possibilities, including tide pools.
+Gray whales are often observed and throughout the year, eagles perch on snags.

 South Cascades